zhengxiaoxu726000/learngit1/readme.txt

 Git is a distributed version of control system.
-Git is a free software.
+Git is a free software distributed undder the GPL.